-8. The arrangements for consulting young people with special educational needs about, and involving them in, their education
+8. Arrangements for consulting young people with special educational needs about, and involving them in, their education.

-When a pupil has been identified to have special educational needs because special educational provision is being made for him or her, the pupil will be consulted about and involved in the arrangements made for them as part of person-centred planning.
+When a pupil has been identified to have Special Educational Needs because special educational provision is being made for him or her, the pupil will be consulted about and involved in the arrangements made for them as part of person-centred planning.
 Parents are likely to play a more significant role in the childhood years with the young person taking more responsibility and acting with greater independence in later years.

-9. The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school
+9. Arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school.

-The normal arrangements for the treatment of complaints at Kingsnorth CEP School are used for complaints about provision made for special educational needs.
-We encourage parents to discuss their concerns with the Class teacher, Phase Leader, SENCO, Assistant Head Teacher, Deputy Head Teacher or Head Teacher, to resolve the issue before making the complaint formal to the Chair of the governing body.
+The normal arrangements for the treatment of complaints at Kingsnorth CEP School are used for complaints about provision made for Special Educational Needs.
+We encourage parents to discuss their concerns with the Class teacher, Phase Leader, SENCO, Assistant Head Teacher or Head of School, to resolve the issue before making the complaint formal to the Chair of the Governing Body.

-If the complaint is not resolved after it has been considered by the governing body, then a disagreement resolution service or mediation service can be contracted.
+If the complaint is not resolved after it has been considered by the Governing Body, then a disagreement resolution service or mediation service can be contracted.
 If it remains unresolved after this, the complainant can appeal to the First-tier Tribunal (Special Educational Needs and Disability), if the case refers to disability discrimination, or to the Secretary of State for all other cases.

-There are some circumstances, usually for children who have a Education, Health and Care Plan where there is a statutory right for parents to appeal against a decision of the Local Authority.
+There are some circumstances, usually for children who have a Statement of SEN where there is a statutory right for parents to appeal against a decision of the Local Authority.
 Complaints which fall within this category cannot be investigated by the school.

-10. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils
+10. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils.

-The governing body have engaged with the following bodies:
+The Governing Body have engaged with the following bodies:-

-- Free membership of LIFT (Local Inclusion Forum Team) for access to specialist teaching and learning service - A Service Level Agreement with Educational Psychologist - Access to additional EP services - Link to Disabled Children's Service for support to families for some pupils with high needs - Access to local authority's service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad hoc requests for advice from Communication and Assistive Technology Team, etc - Ability to make ad hoc requests for advice from the School Nursing Team.

-- Membership of professional networks for SENCO e.g. NAS, SENCO forum, NASEN etc. - Inclusion Quality Mark accreditation
+- Free membership of LIFT (Local Inclusion Forum Team) for access to specialist teaching and learning service - A Service Level Agreement with the Educational Psychologist - Access to additional EP services - Link to Disabled Children's Service for support to families for some pupils with high needs - Access to local authority's service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad hoc requests for advice from Communication and Assistive Technology Team. etc. - Ability to make ad hoc requests for advice from the School Nursing Service - Membership of professional networks for SENCO e.g. NAS, SENCO forum, NASEN - Inclusion Quality Mark

-11. The contact details of support services for the parents of pupils with special educational needs, and disabilities and children and young people with SEND up to age 25 (Code of Practice 6.39)
+11. The contact details of support services for the parents of pupils with special educational needs and disabilities and children and young people with SEND up to age 25 (Code of Practice 6.39)